 “As more and more customers use give-up agreements for execution across different brokers, the guidelines represent an important step forward for accurate tagging of brokerage rates on trade date.
 There is a real desire within the industry to address this issue, and the guidelines will help market participants achieve the goal of having the correct brokerage tagged on an order through execution, give-up and clearing,” said Greg Wood, Senior Vice President, Global Industry Operations and Technology, FIA.

-- Operational and Technology Guidance
+- Operational and Regulatory Guidance

 - Press Releases